 PLANS FOR 2019!

-We are looking forward to welcoming Workaway volunteers in 2019 and are already planning our projects!
+We are looking forward to welcoming Workaway volunteers in 2019!

-We are able to host two sessions in 2019 with 4 Workaway volunteers at each session.
+We are hosting two sessions with 4 Workaway volunteers at each session.

 The first session will run for three weeks from 15th June to 6th July.